"Weird Al" Yankovic: Positive

 Mark Knopfler approved Yankovic's parody of the Dire Straits song "Money for Nothing" for use in the film UHF on the provision that Knopfler himself be allowed to play lead guitar on the parody which was later titled "Money for Nothing/Beverly Hillbillies*".
 Yankovic commented on the legal complications of the parody in the DVD audio commentary for UHF, explaining "We had to name that song 'Money for Nothing "slash" Beverly Hillbillies "asterisk"' because the lawyers told us that had to be the name.
 Those wacky lawyers!
 What ya gonna do?"
 The Permanent Record: Al in the Box booklet referred to the song's "compound fracture of a title".
 When a fan asked about the song's title, Yankovic shared his feelings on the title, replying "That incredibly stupid name is what the lawyers insisted that the parody be listed as.
 I'm not sure why, and I've obviously never been very happy about it."

 The Presidents of the United States of America were so pleased with "Gump", Yankovic's parody of their song "Lump", that they ended the song with his last line instead of their own ("And that's all I have to say about that") on the live recording of "Lump" featured on the compilation album Pure Frosting.
 In 2008, Yankovic directed the music video for their song "Mixed Up S.O.B."

-Don McLean was reportedly pleased with "The Saga Begins", a parody of "American Pie", and told Yankovic that the parody's lyrics sometimes enter his mind during live performances.
-His parody not only replicates the music from the original Don McLean song, but it replicates the multi-layered rhyming structure in the verses and chorus.
+Don McLean was reportedly pleased with "The Saga Begins", a parody of "American Pie" that summarizes Star Wars: Episode I – The Phantom Menace, and told Yankovic that the parody's lyrics sometimes enter his mind during live performances.
+His parody not only replicates the music from the original McLean song, but it replicates the multi-layered rhyming structure in the verses and chorus.
 Additionally, George Lucas loved the song and a Lucasfilm representative told Yankovic, "You should have seen the smile on his face."